KC7-Foundation/kc7_data/ValdyTimes/README.md

 **The attackers have gotten a head start, so let's not waste any more time... let's get to work!**

-You can find all the links you need here: [kc7cyber.com/Valdorian Times](http://kc7cyber.com/Valdorian Times)

 ### Legend